-Doomsday Clock: Why humanity might be edging closer to its end
+Doomsday Clock: Humanity might be edging closer to its end

 In subsequent years it has swung back and forth -- landing at an alarming three minutes to midnight in 1984 when US-Soviet relations reached a new low -- before swinging back to 17 minutes from midnight in 1991 after the end of the Cold War.

-Since then, it's ticked ever closer to midnight and currently sits at three minutes to the hour.
+Since then, it's ticked ever closer to midnight.

 While geopolitical factors feature heavily in this year's evaluation, emerging risks posed by new technologies have also been flagged for the damage they might reap if they fall into the wrong hands.